 Two private dining rooms (PDR) share the first floor; the first dressed in silver leaf with eight Lalique-inspired eglomise panels, each depicting nude figures in classical poses.
 An original chandelier hangs overhead and a Peter Marino sideboard contrasts with traditional wall mouldings.
 A second is decorated with thousands of handmade ceramic flowers with diamante detailing.
 A silk embroidered Pierre Frey wall covering contrasts with an oversized contemporary mirror.

 Situated on the second floor is the Mexican Bar.
 Timber flooring and a sealed copper-leaf ceiling are offset by leather armchairs and tile-topped tables.
 A large collection of Mexican-themed artwork, including a print of El baile de Tehuantepec by Diego Rivera lines the rooms walls.
 Catered to a younger group of members, the Mexican bar can be used throughout the day for work before turning into a restaurant in the evening.

 The second floor is also where guests can find the bathrooms; the women’s powder room is a haven of handmade silk flowers lining the ceiling, pink onyx basins, brass wall lights shaped like blossom and pink marble flooring.
-Female guests will be able to take time out to adjust makeup at the makeup stations or recline on the upholstered chaise lounge.
+Female guests will be able to take time out to adjust makeup or recline on the upholstered chaise lounge.